aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/listcollection/count/_index.md

 linktitle: Count
 articleTitle: Count
 second_title: Aspose.Words for .NET
-description: ListCollection Count property.
-Gets the count of numbered and bulleted lists in the document in C#.
+description: Discover the ListCollection Count property to easily retrieve the number of numbered and bulleted lists in your document, enhancing your content organization.
 type: docs
 weight: 10
 url: /net/aspose.words.lists/listcollection/count/